Bate 2001, Open Monday thru Friday 8am-5pm

-The center includes state-of-the-art smart classrooms, a student fee supported computer lab with specialized foreign language software, an extensive foreign film library, and provides free onsite tutoring for the Modified Spanish program, and some volunteer tutoring in other languages.
+The center includes a student fee supported computer lab with specialized foreign language software.
+The center provides free onsite tutoring for the Modified Spanish program, and some volunteer tutoring in other languages.

 The Resource Center offers specialized help with use of software accompanying instructional textbooks and software for foreign language composition.
 The center places many required listening materials online through its website, and its staff offer an introduction to these materials, and assistance with technical difficulties of using software and accessing audio files at home.